This job posting is no longer active.

 What you need to Succeed

-- Must have experience in troubleshooting high volume manufacturing equipment.
+- Demonstrated experience in troubleshooting high volume manufacturing equipment.

 - Solid verbal/written communication skills coupled with strong interpersonal skills.

-- Advanced computer skills - high proficiency in Microsoft products with the ability to grasp new systems quickly.
+- Advanced computer skills - high proficiency in Microsoft products (especially Excel) and ability to grasp new systems quickly.

 - Strong project management and analytical/problem solving skills with demonstrated ability to scope and analyze cross-functional problems to generate/implement solutions.

 - Must have experience applying time studies and/or standard work.